Link patterns and elliptic Hecke algebra: The algebra generated by -functions and grading by quadratic forms

+Meromorphic functions on $\C^{m+r+2}$ can be interpreted as sections of line bundles on a product of elliptic curves, provided that they enjoy certain quasi-periodic relations.
+The theta function $\theta_\tau$ defines a global section of a line bundle on $E_\tau$ whose vanishing locus is precisely the origin.
+The algebra $\AA_{m,r}$ may be naturally viewed as a subspace of

+contained in the space spanned by the sections which correspond to Laurent polynomials in theta functions in integral combination of variables.

-Meromorphic functions on $\C^n$ can be interpreted as sections of line bundles on a product of elliptic curves, provided that they enjoy certain quasi-periodic relations.
-Let us recall that any $n\times n$ symmetric matrix with integer entries defines a line bundle over the $n$-fold product of a fixed elliptic curve $E=\C/\langle 1,\tau\rangle$.
-This bundle is the quotient of $\C^n\times \C$ by an action of $\Z^n\oplus\Z^n$.
+We recall the correspondence between quasi-periodic functions and sections of a bundle.
+Let $N=m+r+2$.
+Suppose $Q$ is a symmetric matrix $N\times N$ with integer entries.
+It defines a line bundle over the $N$-fold product of a fixed elliptic curve $E=\C/\langle 1,\tau\rangle$.
+This bundle is the quotient of $\C^N$ by an action of $\Z^N\oplus\Z^N$.
 The action is defined by

-Here the product $\cdot$ in $\Z^n$ is defined by the given matrix and extended to $\C^n$.
+Here the product $\langle a,b\rangle=a^TQb\in \mathbb Z$ is defined for integral vectors and extended linearly to $\C^N$.
 According to our convention $q^{1/2}=\ee^{\pi \iii\tau}$.
 With this interpretation the theta function is a section of the line bundle over $E$ associated to the $1\times 1$ matrix $[\,1\,]$.
+Quasi-periodic functions are the functions defined on $\C^N$ and descend to sections of the line bundle defined above.

-Instead of matrices it is more convenient to perform calculus of quadratic forms.
+Instead of symmetric matrices $Q$ it is more convenient to perform calculus of quadratic forms.
 The matrix $[\,1\,]$ corresponds to the quadratic form $\frac12x^2$.
 We will say that $\theta(x)$ is of the type $\frac12x^2$ and write

 Products of functions result in addition of quadratic forms and quotients give differences.
-For example the function $\FF(x,y)= \frac{\theta'(0)\theta(x+y)}{\theta(x)\theta(y)}$ is a section of the bundle associated to the quadratic form We write $\type(\FF(x,y))=xy$.
+For example the function $\FF(x,y)= \frac{\theta'(0)\theta(x+y)}{\theta(x)\theta(y)}$ is a section of the bundle associated to the quadratic form We write $\type(\delta(x,y))=xy$.

-We say that a combination of products of theta functions and its inverses is {\it pure} if all summands have the same type.
-A pure function defines a section of the associated line bundle.
+\begin{definition} We say that a Laurent polynomials in theta functions applied to integral combination of variables is {\it pure} if all summands have the same type.
+A pure function defines a section of the associated line bundle. \end{definition}

-{\bf Important convention:} When a combination of variables appears as an argument of the $\deltm$ function we use the multiplicative notation.
+{\bf Important convention:} When a combination of variables appears as an argument of the $\delta$ function we use the multiplicative notation.
 This is to save space and to agree with the literature.
 In formulas involving quadratic forms we use additive notation.
-Multiplication of arguments of $\deltm$ corresponds to addition of variables in types, for example
+Multiplication of arguments of $\delta$ corresponds to addition of variables in types, for example